SOC 115. Introduction to Sociology. (4 Credits)

 This course is aimed at students capable of or interested in graduate level study.
 There will be a specific theme for each semester of the course, and these will not be repeated two years in a row.
-Some possible examples include mathmematical sociology, advanced methodology, historical and comparatve sociology, economic and organizational sociology, and social network analysis.
-Pre-requisite: SOC 376 or SOC 383 or permission of instructor.
+Some possible examples include mathematical sociology, advanced methodology, historical and comparative sociology, economic and organizational sociology, and social network analysis.
+Prerequisite: SOC 376 or SOC 383 or permission of instructor.

 SOC 482.
 Social Research.
 (4 Credits)

 Introduces students to techniques and methods for scientific research in the social sciences including surveys, experiments, field research, coding, and more.
 A cumulative project follows the steps of producing social science research including developing a research question, writing a literature review, and explaining the use of data and methods.
 Corequisites or Prerequisites: SOC 115, 116; SOC 376, 383, or consent of the instructor.

 SOC 492.
 Thesis Research.
 (4 Credits)

 Students will work closely with the faculty advisor to collect and analyze data, write a senior thesis paper, and present their research in a public setting.
 They will also work with other students to workshop papers.
 Required for the sociology major.
 Prerequisite: SOC 494